UFMG-Organizacao-de-Disciplinas/DCC865-Projeto_e_Analise_de_Algoritmos/2024.2/Materiais Complementares - Enviados pelos alunos/Resoluções das listas/Módulo 3/Módulo 3 - Lista 1.md

 #### Cap.
 5, Exercise 1 (Pag.
 246)

 You are interested in analyzing some hard-to-obtain data from two separate databases.
-Each database contains n numerical values-so there are $2n$ values total-and you may assume that no two values are the same.
+Each database contains $n$ numerical values - so there are $2n$ values total - and you may assume that no two values are the same.
 You'd like to determine the median of this set of $2n$ values, which we will define here to be the $n^{th}$ smallest value.

 However, the only way you can access these values is through queries to the databases.
 In a single query, you can specify a value $k$ to one of the two databases, and the chosen database will return the $k^{th}$ smallest value that it contains.
 Since queries are expensive, you would like to compute the median using as few queries as possible.